mnichols08/udemy-courses/free-code-camp/front-end-libraries/bootstrap/README.md

 Replace Bootstrap's btn-default class with btn-primary in your button.

 Note that this button will still need the btn and btn-block classes.

+- Call out Optional Actions with btn-info
+Bootstrap comes with several pre-defined colors for buttons.
+The btn-info class is used to call attention to optional actions that the user can take.

+Create a new block-level Bootstrap button below your Like button with the text Info, and add Bootstrap's btn-info class to it.

+Note that these buttons still need the btn and btn-block classes.